akhomy/docker-compose-lamp/README.md

 **PhpMyAdmin** is available under **http://172.55.0.8**

-You could edit your system host file for accessing containers via domain names by adding lines (or something like this based on your IP and domains, don't forget to change `extra_hosts` in `docker-compose.yml`):
+You can edit your system host file for accessing containers via domain names by adding lines (or something like this based on your IP and domains, don't forget to change `extra_hosts` in `docker-compose.yml`):

 `172.55.0.8 phpmyadmin.dockerlamp`